ptdel/tswf-api/README.md

 ## NGINX

 It's assumed that the API and Player are sitting behind NGINX.
-Included in this repository are example `api.conf` and `rtmp.conf`.
-These are stored under the `nginx/` directory.
-The `api.conf` should be included within the `http` block of your `nginx.conf`, with `rtmp.conf` under it's own block.
-An example `nginx.conf` is provided
+Included in this repository is an example api.conf.
+The `api.conf` should be included within the `http` block of your `nginx.conf`.
-below:
+An example `nginx.conf` is provided below:

 ```
 user  nginx;